marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Writing to the database
 -----------------------

 You can directly write to the :ref:`decisions table <experiment_tables__decisions>`  of the experiment's database, using the following functions.
-Note that, for database management reasons, it is currently not possible to create new variables in the database using *for loops* or *while loops*.
-Italic function parameters are optional.

 :Function: setValue()